-To assign a vDisk, using drag-and-drop, to one or all target devices within a collection:
+To assign a virtual disk, using drag, to one or all target devices within a collection:

-- In the Console tree, expand the vDisk Pool within a given site or expand Stores to display the vDisk to be assigned in the right pane of the window.
+- In the Citrix Provisioning console tree, expand the virtual disk Pool within a given site.
+Or, alternately expand Stores to display the assigned virtual disk in the right pane of the window.

-- Left-click and hold the mouse on the vDisk, then drag and drop it onto the target device or onto the collection.
+- Left-click and hold the mouse on the virtual disk, then drag it onto the target device or onto the collection.

 To assign one or more vDisks to a single target device from the Target Device Properties dialog:

-- In the Console tree, expand the Device Collections folder, then click on the collection folder where this target device is a member.
+- In the Citrix Provisioning console tree, expand the Device Collections folder, then click the collection folder where this target device is a member.
 The target device displays in the details pane.

 - Right-click on the target device, then select Properties.
 The Target Device Properties dialog appears.

-- On the General tab, select the boot method that this target device should use from the Boot from drop-down menu options.
+- On the General tab, select the boot method that this target device uses from the Boot from menu options.

-- On the vDisks tab, select the Add button within the vDisk for this Device section.
+- On the vDisks tab, select the Add button within the virtual disk for this Device section.
 The Assign vDisks dialog appears.

-- To locate vDisks to assign to this target device, select a specific store or server under the Filter options, or accept the default settings, which includes All Stores and All Servers.
+- To locate assignable vDisks for this target device, select a specific store or server.
+These stores or servers are located under the Filter options.
+You can alternately accept the default setting, which includes All Stores and All Servers.